-When you move, protect your household items with valuation protection
+Protect your household items when you move with valuation protection

 You've got a lot on the line when you're moving.
 There's the

-treasured possessions you've acquired over the years: furniture,
+treasured possessions you've acquired over the years such as

 The mechanism for providing you with financial recourse if your household goods are damaged in transit during an interstate move is referred to as valuation.
 Valuation is not insurance.
 It is an agreement between you and your mover regarding the declared "value" of a your goods before the move and what your mover will pay, or the actions it will take (e.g., repair or replace), if those goods are damaged.

-There are, however, different levels of liability.
-The level of liability you choose on the shipping documents will determine the type and amount of reimbursement you will receive from Wheaton if an item is lost or damaged.
+There are, however, different levels of liability for the moving company.
+The level you choose on the shipping documents will determine the type and amount of reimbursement you will receive from Wheaton if an item is lost or damaged.

 Full Replacement Value Protection